tidev/titanium-docs/docs/api/titanium/contacts/person.md

 ## Overview

-A person object is created using [createPerson](Titanium.Contacts.createPerson).
+A person object is created using <Titanium.Contacts.createPerson>.

 The following two kinds of properties exist for this object: